Melasma Treatment Melbourne

 What are the risks and side effects associated with melasma treatment?

-Each melasma treatment comes with its risks and side effects, which will be discussed with your practitioner before treatment begins.
+Each melasma treatment, whether the cosmelan peel, laser or IPL, comes with its risks and side effects, which will be discussed with your practitioner before treatment begins.
 They will outline any potential risks that the treatment may pose, as well as provide after-care instructions to deal with any side effects that arise.

 FAQs